Next Steps 1:

 We encourage all Track I Architecture and Interior Architecture majors to apply for financial aid.
 The department’s computer requirement may be added to your expenses and thereby increase your eligibility.
-There is a Plan-to-Purchase form for this purpose available on the A&AA Technology Services website.
+There is a Plan-to-Purchase form for this purpose available on the College of Design Technology Services website.

 Summer is the last term of the four-term financial aid cycle.
 If you already have financial aid, you may extend it through summer.
 If you do not currently have financial aid you may apply for summer aid until the last day of summer session.
 Information about summer financial aid can be found on the Office of Financial Aid website.

 Students starting in the summer must also complete FAFSA in order to be considered for financial aid for the following acadmic year.
 Financial aid applications take approximately two months to process.
 Please allow plenty of time.
 When communicating with the Office of Financial Aid, be clear about the term your program begins.
 The financial aid application is available online at http://financialaid.uoregon.edu.
 The University of Oregon Institutional Title Code for financial aid is 003-223.
 The Financial Aid telephone numbers are: (541) 346-3221; (800) 760-6953.